DUI Consequences for a Pilot

 For a pilot or airman, a DUI or DWI-related arrest will have a huge impact on your career even if you are not ultimately convicted of any crime.
 After a second or subsequent DUI arrest or conviction, the impact is even greater.

-The administrative suspension that is triggered on the day of the arrest must be properly reported to the FAA within 60 days of the arrest or notice of the suspension.
+The administrative suspension is triggered on the day of the arrest and must be properly reported to the FAA within 60 days of the arrest or notice of the suspension.
+If the court later imposes a sentence that suspends or revokes the driver’s license or the pilot enters a plea to DUI or any other related offense, each of those circumstances must also be reported to the FAA.

 Any action impacting the driver’s license could result in an “emergency order of revocation” issued by the United States Department of Transportation (DOT) Federal Aviation Administration (FAA).
+That action might result in the revocation of your Airline Transport Pilot (or other pilot’s license) and Medical Certificates.

-Keep in mind that Title 14, Part 61.15(e) of the Code of Federal Regulations (CFRs) requires a separate report for each reportable action.
+Remember that Title 14, Part 61.15(e) of the Code of Federal Regulations (CFRs) requires a separate report for each reportable action.

 Attorneys for a Pilot Arrested for DUI in Florida

-Pilots in particular face strict rules imposed by the FAA for the treatment of pilots accused of alcohol or drug-related crimes.
-Protecting the pilot’s license or airman’s certificate is critical at each stage of the case.
+At Sammis Law Firm, we represent pilots and military members with more to lose after a first DUI arrest in Florida.
+We fight DUI cases throughout the Tampa Bay area of Florida, including Tampa and Plant City in Hillsborough County.
+Pilots, in particular, face strict rules imposed by the FAA for the treatment of pilots accused of alcohol or drug-related crimes.
+Protecting the pilot’s license or airman’s certificate is critical.

 Looking for more general information online is an important first step.
 No substitute exists, however, for seeking out a consultation with a qualified attorney as soon as possible.
+When in doubt, double-check everything with the FAA because some attorneys do not understand the FAA reporting requirements.

+The Program Support Specialist with the DUI/DWI Investigations Branch of the FAA is very helpful and will answer questions about your plan for reporting the incident.
 These issues are complicated because one “alcohol and/or drug incident” might trigger different reportable actions triggered by the on-the-spot administrative suspension/revocation on your driving record, any conviction in court, any court-ordered suspension/revocation on your driver’s license, or any drug and alcohol evaluation or treatment.

 No action should be taken based on the general information listed on this website.
 Instead, seek out the services of an attorney to answer your specific questions about the specific facts of your case.